Top Container Management Tools

 lens the-kubernetes-ide container tool

 Lens is tailored for those who need deep insights into running Kubernetes workloads without heavy command-line usage.
 It’s great for troubleshooting, monitoring, and learning Kubernetes in real time through an intuitive interface.
 Java developers are known for enterprise level applications for secure and robustness keeping the application away from security threats.
+Best for Developers, SREs, and DevOps teams who want a GUI-driven IDE to visualize and manage Kubernetes clusters efficiently.

 Key Features: